HonzaMD/Krkal2/bin/ReadMe.en.txt

 LICENSE
 =======

-#  Program Krkal 2.4 (demo) can be free downloaded and you are allowed
+#  Program Krkal 2.5 can be free downloaded and you are allowed
    to distribute the program further, but only for free.
 #  You may use the program, modify the games created within the system,
    create new levels.